 The mission of SAM (Society for Advancement of Management) is to provide an opportunity for the members to increase management skills and expertise through participation in programs and services designed to improve the professional quality of their knowledge, performance, and leadership ability.
 SAM is a nonprofit organization established in 1912 and founded for the purpose of promoting scientific study of the principles governing organized efforts in industrial and economic life.
 Today, we fulfill this mission through the study of management theory and practice.

-The Society of Human Resource Management (SHRM) is a student organization created for undergraduate and graduate students who want to enhance their knowledge of the human resources field.
+The Society for Human Resource Management (SHRM) is a student organization created for undergraduate and graduate students who want to enhance their knowledge of the human resources field.
 SHRM will also create opportunities for networking in the community and state.
 All Majors Welcome.